matthew-siu/i18n-csv2scripts/README.md

 3. Make sure python2.7 has installed on your OS. (python -V)

-4a.
-For Android:
+4. Run the commands:
+	a.
+For Android i18n:
-	python build-script.py [.csv path] -a
+	`python build-script.py [.csv path] -a`

-4b.
-For iOS
+	b.
+For iOS i18n:
-	python build-script.py [.csv path] -i
+	`python build-script.py [.csv path] -i`

 5. Paste the texts to your project file.